beark/ftl/docs/Functor.md

   2. `F(g ∘ f) = F(g) ∘ F(f)` for all morphisms `f : x -> y` and `g : y -> z`.
 In other words, a mapping must preserve identity morphisms as well as composition of morphisms.

-ftl definition
+FTL definition
 --------------
-In ftl, the mapping mentioned in the formal definition isn't usually what we refer to as the functor.
+In FTL, the mapping mentioned in the formal definition isn't usually what we refer to as the functor.
 Instead, we call a particular _type_ a functor when it is possible to create such mappings to it.
 This slightly strange definition is inherited from Haskell, not because Haskell can do no wrong, but because it makes sense in the context of programming.
 After all, there are much fewer types than mappings to them, so it makes sense to implement the concept per type, rather than per mapping.

-Much like the other concepts in ftl, _functor_ appears as a templated struct that each type that wants to claim to belong to must specialise.
+Much like the other concepts in FTL, _functor_ appears as a templated struct that each type that wants to claim to belong to must specialise.
 In the case of functors, this struct is quite minimal:
 ```cpp
 template<template<typename> class F>
 struct functor {